tecking/wp-auto-update-tagui/README.md

 Assuming TagUI is installed on `C:\tagui`.

 1. Download zip file from this repository and expand (it will be appeared `wp-auto-update-tagui-master` folder)
-1. Rename a folder name `wp-auto-update-tagui-master` to `wp-auto-update-tagui`
+1. Rename the folder name `wp-auto-update-tagui-master` to `wp-auto-update-tagui`
 1. Setup `wp-auto-update.tag`, `error.tag` and `wp-auto-update.csv`
 1. Move the folder to `C:\tagui\flows`
 1. Run `wp-auto-update.bat` in the folder